LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 When the setting is enabled, every brick within the survey receives a “Text Fallback” field that is sent instead of the structured content whenever the survey is served on a skill associated with a textual channel or a channel that is not compatible with the LivePerson rich content framework.

 To enable this setting, click on "Settings" in the header bar.
-Check the checkbox - “Enable survey for channels that are not compatible with LiveEngage rich content (e.g. SMS).”
+Check the checkbox - “Enable survey for channels that are not compatible with rich content (e.g. SMS).”

 Once enabled, make sure to fill in the desired text in the Text Fallback Tab.
 This tab will appear next to the Action and Design tabs of the Settings window once enabled.